Dreaded, stubborn belly fat! HOW do you get rid of it?!

 The excess calories from the consumption of alcohol are stored as fat, and like sugar, alcohol slows down fat-burning and metabolism.

 Daily intake of three or more drinks, or binge drinking of four or more drinks regularly, had the biggest risks.

 Consuming fats.
 Have you heard the saying fat makes you fat?

-It’s sort of true depending on the types of fats, as they are not created equal.
-The worst offender which everyone should avoid at all costs is TRANS FATS.
+It’s sort of true, depending on the types of fats, as they are not created equal.
+The worst offender that everyone should avoid at all costs is TRANS FATS.

 Exercise and activity plays a big part in getting belly fat off, so it makes sense that little to no exercise or activity is a big factor in putting it on.